-I specialise in copyediting and editorial support services.
+I offer copyediting and editorial support services.
 This means I can take a document and make sure it is accurate and consistent.
-It also means that, through in-depth editorial support, I can work with you on developing your style and meaning.
+It also means that I can help you develop your writing.

 - Recorded interview transcriptions